⚡Key Takeaways

 2.)
 No Need for In-House Expertise

-Embedding analytics alleviates the need for in-house expertise in data visualization, analytics, etc. Your company doesn’t need BI expertise anymore.
+Embedding analytics alleviates the need for in-house expertise in data visualization, analytics database, etc. Your company doesn’t need BI expertise anymore.
 With self-service analytics, your end users can also contribute their expertise.

 Users can create their own analytics, increasing the value and usefulness of your app.
 As your users experience increased benefits to their organization, you can also boost customer retention.
 The ability to bring in both semi and unstructured data adds further value and growth potential.